amirkdv/biseqt/docs/docs.rst

 Assembly can be modified in two places to use condensed alphabets:

 -  *Indexing*: The sequence of reads can be indexed in the condensed alphabet.
-For example, if we are indexing all 5-mers the read ``AAACCGTG`` gives only one tuple ``A3C2G1T1G1`` (which is 5 letters in the condensed alphabet).
+For example, if we are indexing 5-mers the read ``AAACCGTG`` gives only one tuple ``A3C2G1T1G1`` (which is 5 letters in the condensed alphabet).
 Typically, we may want to set the ``maxlen`` of the translator used for indexing to a very low number such that we do not miss seeds due to indels in long homopolymeric stretches.
+For example, if ``maxlen`` is set to 1 then the above example yields the tuple ``A1C1G1T1G1``.
 -  *Seed extension*: This phase too can be performed in the condensed alphabet (and the translator may be a different one than the one for indexing, i.e have a different ``maxlen``).
 This has the added